kernel-machine/vit4v/README.md

 The Varroa destructor mite threatens honey bee populations.
 We introduce **Vit4V**, a deep learning framework that analyzes video clips of bees for accurate, 98% detection of infestations.
 Our method outperforms existing techniques, offering a scalable, non-invasive solution for early detection, reducing chemical use, and supporting sustainable beekeeping.

 - `src/video2segments.py` contains the code to convert the long videos to video clips of 32 frames
-- `src/train.py` contains the code for model trainingt the long videos to video clips of 32 frames
+- `src/train.py` contains the code for model training the long videos to video clips of 32 frames
 - `src/test_video.py` tests the trained model with the original videos cropping the bee in real-time

 ## Authors